 - You cannot put these into tax advantaged accounts.

-The interest rate for bonds issued up until November 2021 is 3.54%.
+The interest rate for bonds issued after Nov 2023 is 5.27%.
 Where else can you get a risk free return like that?

 I know I have to mention it because if I don’t many will opine that I forgot to do so.